Dinosaurs in Jurassic Park: Triceratops

 Triceratops makes brief appearances in each of the subsequent films.
 In The Lost World: Jurassic Park, a baby Triceratops was created by Winston's team for a shot depicting the animal in a cage.
 For its appearance in Jurassic World, the ILM animators studied rhinos and elephants, as they did with the Stegosaurus.
 In the film, Triceratops is depicted galloping, although the real animal was sluggish and would not have been able to do so.

 An adult and baby Triceratops appear in Jurassic World: Fallen Kingdom.

-Tyrannosaurus rex
+Tyrannosaurus

+Tyrannosaurus is the primary dinosaur featured in the novels and throughout the film series.
+The roars of the T. rex were created by mixing the recorded vocals of a baby elephant, a tiger, and an alligator.

 Rexy

-Tyrannosaurus rex is the primary dinosaur featured in the novels and throughout the film series.
 For the first film, Winston's team created an animatronic T. rex that stood 20 ft, weighed 9000 lb, and was 40 ft long.
 The same T. rex individual appears throughout the Jurassic World trilogy, and has since become commonly known as "Rexy" among fans.